How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • Longitudinal - the fracture line runs in a parallel direction to the axis of the little finger;

-• Helical - the bone breaks, and the fragments turn parallel to the axis;
+• Helical - the bone breaks and the fragments rotate parallel to the axis;

 Symptoms and signs

-How to understand that this injury has occurred?
+How do you understand that this injury has occurred?
 A fracture of the little finger on the hand is characterized by the following symptoms:

 2. Rapidly increasing swelling of the soft tissues around the phalanx;